• Skip to primary navigation

 Carissa Serink

-These savory waffles are perfect to keep on hand in the freezer.
-When you need to grab breakfast or a snack on the run, just reheat in the toaster and go!
+These Savory Sausage and Cheese Waffles are great to keep on hand in the freezer.
+When you need a quick breakfast, simply reheat in the toaster.

 Servings: 10